 Attempts to lower the readability level of health materials, usually to grades 7-9, have successfully employed these techniques, but health information presents additional challenges.
 Health information not only contains unfamiliar and difficult words, but also abounds with complex concepts such as those related to physiology and pharmacology.
 In addition, understanding health materials requires readers to make inferences that access a body of specialized knowledge supporting the information.
-Experts possess this specialized body of knowledge and so are able to make inferences, but even highly educated nonspecialists may not be able to make those inferences.
+Experts possess this specialized body of knowledge and so are able to make inferences, but even highly educated nonspecialists may not be able to make those inferences because they lack the necessary training and experience.